joshuah345/markdownguides/ios/autotss.md

 3. `Device String` is your Device Identifier.
 4. `Device Id` will be your device's board config.

-Download and install blobsaver from [here.](https://github.com/airsquared/blobsaver/releases)
+Next, download and install blobsaver from [here.](https://github.com/airsquared/blobsaver/releases)

 > Using this program, you can also save blobs to your own computer and TSS Saver as an alternative to AutoTSS.